huonw/spellck/README.md

 letters from `spellck` and `std` & `extra` respectively that are correct, but are not in my `/usr/share/dict/words`.

-Known to work with Rust commit c987134 (NB. seems to fail on linking on some platforms).
+Known to work with Rust commit 745a3ce.

 <sup>1</sup> Not guaranteed; it should be running the compiler pass
 that checks this, but currently is not doing so.